braitsch/pushpop.js/readme.md

 		});
 	});

-The metadata for each asset requested is bundled into an array called ``media`` which you can iterate over to generate your HTML.
+The metadata for each asset is bundled into an array called ``media`` which you can iterate over to generate your HTML

 	for(var i=0; i<media.length; i++){
 		var data = media[i]; // metadata //
 		.media(data-meta=data)
 		if (asset.type == 'image'){
+		// assemble the preview url //
 			img(src=data.host+'/'+data.project+'/'+data.preview')
 		}	else if (data.type == 'video'){
 			img(src=data.preview')
 		}
 	}

-The above snippet will produce the following HTML for every media asset in the array.
+The above snippet will produce HTML similar to the following for every media asset in the array.

 	<div class="media" data-meta="{
 		type: 'image',